Your Shape: Reception

 Your Shape was released to mixed reviews by critics.
 Its motion tracking camera was met with positive reception for its ease of setup and accuracy; allowing Your Shape to not require any special accessories or controllers for use.
 However, reviewers also noted that a large play area was required to make the camera function with the game properly.

-GameSpot's Brett Todd gave Your Shape a 5.0 out of 10.
+GameSpots Brett Todd gave Your Shape a 5.0 out of 10.
 While its camera was noted as a positive aspect, Your Shape was panned for taking too much of a "no frills" and female-oriented approach in comparison to other games in its category (such as Wii Fit and EA Sports Active); including few customization options and no minigames, bland routines consisting of only straight aerobics with little variation.
 Todd also criticized the game for containing flattering and off-putting imagery, (such as the 3D image of the player's body used as a menu (compared to an airport scanner), and showing the feed from the camera on-screen during a routine) and concluded that "there isn't much in Your Shape that will get you off the couch."